MedMamba: Vision Mamba for Medical Image Classification: Methods

 where $\mathbf{A} \in \mathcal{R}^{N \times N}$ represents the state matrix, while $\mathbf{B} \in \mathcal{R}^{N \times 1}$ and $\mathbf{C} \in \mathcal{R}^{N \times 1}$ denote the projection parameters.

-S4 and Mamba discretize this continuous system to make it more suitable for deep learning scenarios.
-Specifically, they introduce a timescale parameter $\mathbf{\Delta}$ and transform $\mathbf{A}$ and $\mathbf{B}$ into discrete parameters $\overline{\mathbf{A}}$ and $\overline{\mathbf{B}}$ using a fixed discretization rule.
+The S4 model and Mamba discretize the continuous system to make it more suitable for deep learning.
+Specifically, they introduce a timescale parameter $\mathbf{\Delta}$ to transform $\mathbf{A}$ and $\mathbf{B}$ into discrete parameters $\overline{\mathbf{A}}$ and $\overline{\mathbf{B}}$ using a fixed discretization rule.
 Typically, the zero-order hold (ZOH) is employed as the discretization rule and can be defined as follows:

-After discretization, SSM-based models can be computed in two ways: linear recurrence or global convolution, defined as equations \ref{eq:linear_recurrence} and \ref{eq:global_convolution}, respectively.